ShikiTsugu/petrescuecustom/README.md

 I recommand using HTTPS, I never had any issue with it.

 2. Put the file in your IDE (make sure to put the file in the correct repository)

+ Note : if you are running the game on a terminal, make sure that the PNG file are in the same repertory as your JAVA files

-3. Run the Code and enjoy the Game
+3. Run the "Jeu.java" file and enjoy the Game !